Sell smarter, not harder

 A woman with curly hair and glasses, in an orange sweater, smiles as she uses a laptop at a wooden table.
 Plant and shelves in the background.

 Now that your store is live, the next step is to market it.
-Along with optimizing your Etsy listings, developing an Etsy marketing strategy also increases customer retention and grows sales over time.
+Along with optimizing your Etsy listings, developing an Etsy marketing strategy helps increase customer retention and grow sales over time.
 These best practices are a great place to start.

 Define your target customers